dougeby/IntuneDocs/intune-azure/configure-devices/device-restrictions-for-macos.md

 ---
 # required metadata

-title: Intune device restriction settings for macOS | Intune Azure preview | Microsoft Docs
+title: Intune device restriction settings for macOStitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn the Intune settings you can use to control device settings and functionality on macOS devices."
 keywords:
 author: robstackmsft